The Minnesota March

-Minnesota March is a march for wind band written by John Philip Sousa for the University of Minnesota.
+“The Minnesota March” is a march for wind band written by John Philip Sousa in 1927 for the University of Minnesota.
+Sousa received an informal request to compose the march from Minnesota football coach Clarence Spears, and agreed to a request from a committee of university officials in October 1926.
+Sousa used Indian themes in this march, and later added field drum and bugle parts.
+The march was published by the Sam Fox Publishing Company and was premiered by Sousa and his band on September 3, 1927 at the Minnesota State Fair.
+It was first performed at the University of Minnesota the following month, on October 26, by the University of Minnesota Band.

 The piece was one of four marches written by Sousa expressly for a university.
-It is now used as one of the university's school songs, with lyrics written in 1927 by university band director Michael Jalma.
+It is now one of the university's school songs, with lyrics written in 1927 by university band director Michael Jalma.
 The piece is regularly performed by the University of Minnesota Marching Band and pep bands and often sung by students at various athletic events and ceremonies.